zhao1701/amazon-movie-recommendation/part-01/readme.md

+# Readme
+**Note**: This project was conducted in Jupyter notebooks running Python 3.6 kernels.
+All python packages installed on the team's environment and their corresponding versions are listed in **requirements.txt**.

+For code and additional comments, please see the individual **notebooks**.

 # A Comparison of Recommendation Models for Amazon's Movie and TV Catalog
 #### by Charissa Ding, Carrie Yang, and Derek Zhao